fishspeech/fishspeech.github.io/index.md

 ___

-I am a writer and student curator from Hanoi, Vietnam, and I am currently pursuing a degree in Art History and Religious Studies at the University of Chicago.
+I am a writer and student curator from Hanoi, Vietnam.
+I am currently pursuing a bachelor's in Art History and Religious Studies at the University of Chicago.
 Below are some of the things I have done, as well as some of the things that I have not done.

 ##